 - ensure that resource use efficiency is improved and that resources are depleted.

-To go further Article L. 541-1 of the Environment Code.
+For further information: Article L. 541-1 of the Environment Code.

 Obligation to keep a waste treatment register